 Fenton Creek Pump Station (12166)

-As part of a long-term effort to reduce basement backups and sewer overflows, MSD Project Clear is designing a project to rebuild a pump station and improve wastewater service for customers in St. Louis County south of Smizer Mill Road and west of Hawkins Road.
-Wood has been selected as the Design Consultant for this project.
+As part of a long-term effort to reduce basement backups and sewer overflows, MSD Project Clear is constructing a project to rebuild a pump station and improve wastewater service for customers in St. Louis County south of Smizer Mill Road and west of Hawkins Road.

-This project is estimated to begin construction in mid-2022.
+This project is estimated to begin construction in Fall of 2022.

 What is the goal of this project?